 The short form of market capitalization is ‘market cap’ or ‘m-cap’.
-It refers to the total monetary value of the outstanding shares of any company in the market at any point of time.
+It refers to the total monetary value of the outstanding shares of any company in the market at any point in time.
 The formula for calculating M-cap is multiplying the price of each share of a company by the total number of issued shares.
-The further discussions cover this.
+Further discussions cover this.

 - SLB stands for Securities Lending & Borrowing and is a scheme introduced by SEBI in 2007 for short sellers.

-- A total 207 companies in is there in SLB group.
+- A total of 207 companies is there in SLB group.
 Both the retailer and institutional investor participates in short sell and SLB scheme.

 - It is advisable that whenever you choose stocks to invest, be aware of the category in which the stock falls.

-- Mid cap stocks – The second group is the stocks of companies with market capitalization in between two and ten billion rupees comes under mid cap.
+- Mid-cap stocks – The second group is the stocks of companies with a market capitalization in between two and ten billion rupees comes under the mid-cap.

 - Small cap stocks – The last group in this segment is that of small cap.
 These are stocks of companies whose market capitalization lies in between rupees 300 million and rupees 2 billion.